-The price tags are often high, and the fashion is fleeting.
+Price tags are often high, and the fashion fleeting.
 Most people don’t know how to value their items, and the risk of fraud and getting ripped off is high.

 For those who choose to sell jewelry they no longer want or use, all these complications can be crippling.

 So, you likely do nothing, let the items sit, unused in the back of your closet, or cluttering your drawer or dresser top.